itbuff/test/readme.txt

 		-> press ESC to make sure you're out of the editor mode :wq
-			// :wq this will write (save) then quit the editor
+			// :wq this will write (save) then quit the editor git status
+			// should display: nothing to commit ...